hdShang/arxiv-daily/docs/cs-RO/2025-11-17/papers/251113710v1-from-power-to-precision-learning-fine-grained-dexterity-for-multi-fi.md

 ---
 layout: default
-title: From Power to Precision: Learning Fine-grained Dexterity for Multi-fingered Robotic Hands
+title: "From Power to Precision: Learning Fine-grained Dexterity for Multi-fingered Robotic Hands"
 ---

 # From Power to Precision: Learning Fine-grained Dexterity for Multi-fingered Robotic Hands